 What Is a Corporate Trainer?

-Corporate trainer giving a presentation
+Corporate trainer giving speech and training group

-The Process of Becoming a Corporate Trainer
+The Role of Corporate Trainers

 So, what is a corporate trainer?
 Quite simply, a corporate trainer is a professional who specializes in the training and development of employees.
 It’s their job to help others do their own jobs better.